Cherreads

 [High-Tier Loot Secured: P.A.C.I.F.I.C.
 4-Shot Hand-Cannons (x2), Armor-Piercing Rounds (x16 total).]

 Will weighed the guns.
 Sixteen shots.
 He slid them into his inventory.
-These were for Allison — a last-resort equalizer for when she was alone.
+These were for Allison.
+They were a last-resort equalizer for when she was alone.

-A vault is a hole where cowards hide their gold, Warlord, the conqueror rumbled.
+A vault is a hole where cowards hide their gold, Warlord, Khan rumbled across the synaptic bridge.
 A conqueror needs a seat of power.
 My capital was the center of the world.
 Let this fortress beneath the waves be yours.
 Call it Deep Karakorum.

-Will walked into the cockpit, stepping over the dead pilot.
+Will walked into the cockpit and stepped over the dead pilot.
 He placed his hand onto the main console.
 Will's eyes glowed gold.

-He forced his [Warlord's Aura] into the machine, pitting the absolute authority of the System against the fragile code of the old world.
+He forced his [Warlord's Aura] into the machine.
+He pitted the absolute authority of the System against the fragile code of the old world.
 The glass spider-webbed under his palm.
 The red lights flickered and turned a brilliant, subservient gold.

 [Faction Quest Complete: The Trojan Horse]